Have you suffered a personal injury in Queensland as a result of a traffic accident?

 - Past and future gratuitous services including care; and

 The Motor Accident Insurance Act 1994 encourages resolution of claims by a negotiation process, including attendance by the claimant and insurer at a compulsory conference.
 We at Taylors will guide you through this process and carefully explain the options available to you at each stage of the process.

 Negotiation is not limited to the compulsory conference and the matter can be resolved at any time after a claim is lodged.
 It’s only after the parties have exhausted the negotiation process, and exchanged mandatory final offers at the compulsory conference will the need to issue proceedings in the Magistrate, District or Supreme Court arise.

 In more than 99% of cases, the claim is resolved by settlement rather than by a judgment of a Court.
 The time it takes reach a settlement varies depending on the circumstances of the claim.
 In most cases, claims are finalised within 12 to 24 months after an assessment of the injuries occur.

-Car Accident Lawyers Brisbane: Expert Legal Help
+Motor Accident Lawyers Brisbane: Expert Legal Help

 We take over matters at any stage in the proceedings anywhere in Queensland, ranging from self-represented claimants to persons dissatisfied with their current legal representation.
 Should you wish to discuss your claim, please call our offices and speak to Mr David Anthony Taylor.